Wealthdjoy/Wealthdjoy/README.md

-# 👩🏽‍💻 Oladayo Sonibare – Cybersecurity Analyst
+# 👩🏽‍💻 Dayo Sonibare – Cybersecurity Analyst

 Hi there! 👋 I'm *Oladayo Sonibare*, a passionate and hands-on **Cybersecurity Analyst** with a growing portfolio of real-world projects focused on threat detection, system hardening, and security monitoring.
 I believe in learning by doing, and I’m on a mission to make the digital world safer — one packet at a time.